-For the 2019-2020 contract year, the total amount of property/casualty direct written premium potentially subject to assessment (the "assessment base") was \$50.4 billion.
+For the 2020-2021 contract year, the total amount of property/casualty direct written premium potentially subject to assessment (the "assessment base") was \$53.2 billion.

-The State Board of Administration Finance Corporation (formerly known as the Florida Hurricane Catastrophe Fund Finance Corporation) is a public benefits corporation created under section 215.555(6)(d), Florida Statutes, to issue bonds on behalf of the FHCF.
-After the 2005 hurricane season, the Finance Corporation issued \$2.65 billion in post-event revenue bonds to cover the difference between the FHCF's reimbursement needs and its cash resources.
+The State Board of Administration Finance Corporation is a public benefits corporation created under section 215.555(6)(d), Florida Statutes, to issue bonds on behalf of the FHCF.
+After 2005 hurricane season, the the Finance Corporation issued \$2.65 billion in post-event revenue bonds to cover the difference between the FHCF's reimbursement needs and its cash resources.
 Emergency assessments of 1.0% (later increased to 1.3%) were levied to pay off the bonds.
 In June 2014, after sufficient funds were raised to provide for full payment of the bonds, the SBA Trustees adopted a resolution terminating the emergency assessments with respect to policies issued or renewed on or after January 1, 2015.